 SUA has been a member of the National Association of Intercollegiate Athletes (NAIA) since September of 2007.
-SUA student athletes compete in Men's and Women's Swimming, Track and Field, Cross County and Soccer.
+SUA student athletes compete in Men's and Women's Swimming, Track and Field, Cross County, Men's and Women's Soccer and Women's Golf.
 As a member of NAIA, student athletes can compete for national championships in these sport categories.